-Device fabrication was performed on silicon substrates covered with thermal SiO2, relying on a roomtemperature reactive sputtering process of NbTiN with stoichiometry optimized for single-photon detectors [24].
-The NbTiN thin films (thickness 9 nm) were patterned into nanowire structures via electron beam lithography and reactive ion etching.
-The SNSPDs consist of hairpins with a width of $W = 70 \,\mathrm{nm}$ and a fill factor of 33% ( $U = 140 \,\mathrm{nm}$ ).
-The leads are $50 \,\mathrm{\mu m}$ long and connected to a lumped-element inductor to avoid latching.
-The detectors were mounted inside a closed-cycle dipstick system (Attodry 2100) with He exchange gas at temperatures below 2 K inside a uni-axial field created by a superconducting magnet and connected to coaxial cables leading to room temperature.
-The SNSPD were operated using commercial control electronics (Single Quantum Atlas) containing a bias-tee and a two-stage room temperature amplifier.
-The measurement sweeps were controlled using Python and critical currents were extracted by fitting a step-function using lmfit [25].
-The measurement configuration is schematically depicted in
+Device fabrication is performed on silicon substrates covered with thermal SiO2, relying on a room-temperature reactive-sputtering process of NbxTi1-xN with stoichiometry optimized for single-photon detectors [24].
+The $Nb_xTi{1-x}N$ thin films (thickness 9 nm) are patterned into nanowire structures via electron-beam lithography and reactive-ion etching.
+The SNSPDs consist of hairpins with a width of W = 70 nm and a fill factor of 33% (U =140 nm).
+The leads are 50 $\mu$ m long and connected to a lumped-element inductor to avoid latching.
+The detectors are mounted inside a closed-cycle dipstick system (Attodry 2100) with He exchange gas at temperatures below 2 K inside a uniaxial field created by a superconducting magnet and connected to coaxial cables leading to room temperature.
+The SNSPDs are operated using commercial control electronics (Single Quantum Atlas) containing a bias tee and a two-stage room-temperature amplifier.
+The measurement sweeps are controlled using PYTHON and the critical currents are extracted by fitting a step function using LMFIT [25].
+The measurement configuration is schematically depicted in Fig. 2(a), whereas representative scanningelectron-microscopy (SEM) images of the investigated devices are presented in Fig. 2(b).
+This device design is immediately relevant for waveguide-integrated superconducting single-photon detectors employed in nanophotonic circuits [26].